loqun/assesment/README.md

 Laravel Herd for best dev experience https://herd.laravel.com/windows

+setup the database as in this i setup mariadb hence need mariadb or your own and need to configure db

 ## Overview

 This is an assessment project for **HendShake**.
 It includes various tasks, exercises, and tools to demonstrate core functionalities.
 It is a Todo List app